TheBigBookMan/grad-dip/Databases/Reading/Fundamentals of Database Systems by Elmasri-Navathe.md

 - **IS-A test**- from the direction of the child to the parent ask if they are a a valid relationship from them to the parent, eg a parent Employee and subclass Salaried Employee- IS A Salaried Emploee AN EMployee, asnwer is YES so valid relationship then with the Employee as the parent and Salaried EMployee as Subclass because the EMployee could be Salaried or Hourly
 	- Always asking the IS-A question from a child to parent in a union should always have response YES and from parent to child NO

+## Finding Cardinality
+- **Union Cardinality**- when the entity is a relationship to itself (Person entity can be a parent to itself (parent and child are both Person)) and this would just look at (how many children can a parent have M, how many parents can a child have M)
+- **Ternary Cardinality**- When there are three relations in the relationship, just use two to find the cardinality of the other one (do this for each relation of the ternary)- (Employee and Product- how many Customers can be served by the  Employee to buy the Product M, Product and Customer- how many Products can a Customer buy M, Customer and Employee- How many customers can be served by an employee M).
+- **Ternary Cardinality 1:1:M**- if there are two relations that are 1 cardinality then break down into two or three binary relationships to make it easier and ternary might not be the best answer
 ## Union Relationship
 Having just the one superclass is where we have the **specialisation/generalisation** but when there is multiple superclasses that don't have any relation, but we want to create a subclass from multiple superclasses is called a **Union type/category**.
 - Category member must exist in a least one of its superclasses